 There were no significant changes in the nature of the Trust's activities during the year.

 Directors

-The Directors of Perpetual Trust Services Limited during the year or since the end of the year and up to the date of this report are shown below.
+The Directors of Perpetual Trust Services Limited during the year and up to the date of this report are shown below.
 The Directors were in office for this entire year except where stated otherwise.